blacklabcapital/trie/README.md

 - an array based vector implementation
 - a linked list implementation

-The vector based trie has more features and methods available and is the main phrasetrie data structure.
+The vector based trie is more feature rich and is the main PhraseTrie data structure.